-10 Reps 1965.
+9 Reps 1965.

-L'Enfant's plan for Washington, D.C., continues to influence development in the city.
+By the time of the American Revolution, city planning was so well established that it was a given that the nation's new capital city would be carefully planned.
+Major Pierre Charles L'Enfant's plan for Washington, D.C., continues to influence development in the city.
 John Cogbill, chairman of the National Capital Planning Commission, was quoted as saying "We take [L'Enfant's plan] into account for virtually everything we do.
 I think he would be pleasantly surprised if he could see the city today.
-I don't think any city in the world can say that the plan has been followed so carefully as it has been in Washington."11
+I don't think any city in the world can say that the plan has been followed so carefully as it has been in Washington."

-Through the 1800s, most city planning was by land speculators who used planning to ensure that the lots were easy to sell.
-Chicago's original gridiron plan, for example, was the ideal pattern for land speculation.
+Through the 1800s, most city planning was done to support development, improve land values, and attract new residents and businesses.
+Chicago's original gridiron plan is a good example.
 One lot that sold in the city for \$38,000 in 1833 was valued at \$1,200,000 just three years later.
 As the benefits of city planning became more widely recognized, communities began to create city planning commissions to develop city plans.
 The first official permanent city planning commission was created in 1907 by Hartford, Connecticut.
-By 1913, 18 cities had established planning commissions by legislative act and 46 cities had unofficial planning commissions.
+By 1913, 18 cities had established planning commissions by legislative act, and 46 cities had unofficial planning commissions.
 The number of planning commissions increased rapidly as state legislatures began to pass enabling acts authorizing cities to plan.
 The US Department of Commerce published a Standard City Planning Enabling Act in 1928.
 The Act included provisions for the city's physical development and the establishment of a regional planning commission and a regional plan.
-14
+The US Department of the city's physical development and the establishment of a regional planning commission and a regional plan.